A Fabulous Paris In A Day Itinerary: 9 Best Places To Visit

 Palais Royal is a fun place for photos

-Not many Paris in a day itineraries include the Palais-Royal, because it hardly is one of the most popular tourist attractions in Paris.
-However, it is conveniently located close to the Louvre Museum and it opens earlier than anything else, so it’s easy to pop in beforse you head to the museum.
+Not many Paris in a day itineraries include the Palais-Royal, because it is a hidden gem in Paris.
+However, it is conveniently located close to the Louvre Museum, so it’s easy to pop in after you visit the museum (and it is free to visit).

 The palace used to be the home of Cardinal Richelieu, who lived there until his death in 1642.
 It then became the home of Philippe II Duke of Orléans.
 It now houses the Constitutional Council and the Ministry of Culture.